HxxWorkAccount/YALuaToy/README.md

 ## Build

 ### Dependencies
-Note: The versions listed below are the ones I use; lower versions are also highly likely to work:
+Note: The versions listed below are the ones I use; lower versions of Python and Java are also highly likely to work:
 - .NET 9.0
 - CMake 3.10
 - Python 3.7